C.J. Abrams Player Props: Nationals vs. Mets

-The Washington Nationals, including C.J.
-Abrams and his .537 slugging percentage over his past 10 games, take on starter Kodai Senga and the New York Mets at Citi Field, Thursday at 7:10 PM ET.
+C.J.
+Abrams and his .362 on-base percentage over his past 10 games (55 points higher than his season-long percentage), will be in action for the Washington Nationals against the New York Mets and Max Scherzer on July 28 at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Rockies.

 C.J.
 Abrams Game Info & Props vs. the Mets